Creates a soft upward curl with just one or two squeezes. An investment in quality.

 Some buyers say the silver wand is better than the black one.

 Cruelty-free product.
 Handle is easy to grip.
 Silicone pad is gentle on the eyelid.
 An excellent value for the money.

 Has a shape that works well for smaller eyes and hard-to-curl lashes.
 Mechanism is durable.
-Comes with 3 refill pads made of durable material.

 Long, thick eyelashes are a thing of beauty by today’s standards.
 How do you achieve this lovely look?